Quadcoders-team/Ai-career-recommender/README.md

-# Ai-career-recommender
+# AI Career Recommender
-AI-Based IT Career Recommender project by QuadCoders team
+This project is for personalized education and career guidance.